Arnab-Ghosh7/DFT_Phase_Prediction/README.md

 A machine learning and Density Functional Theory (DFT) driven dashboard designed to predict and analyze the phase stability of Calcium-doped Barium Titanate (Ba<sub>1-x</sub>Ca<sub>x</sub>)TiO<sub>3</sub>.

-## Overview
-This project provides an interactive web-based ML dashboard that visualizes phase transitions and electronic properties by bridging high-throughput DFT calculations with predictive machine learning models.
-The interface handles models trained on varying calcium doping concentrations ($x$ ranging from 10% to 50% at the Ba A-site).

 ## Features